Let’s say that you’re about to practice a new piece of music: What’s your typical plan of attack?

-Researchers have observed that expert and student musicians display profound differences in their approaches to new material, and those differences lead to huge disparities in performance quality.
+Researchers have observed that expert and student musicians display profound differences in their approaches to learning new material, and those differences lead to huge disparities in performance quality.

-Nonetheless, I’ve found that students can employ high-level practice strategies and perform expertly.
-But those strategies have to be learned.
+Nonetheless, I’ve found that students can employ high-level practice strategies and then perform expertly.

 Chapter 3 of The Musician’s Way, spells out a range of strategies for tackling new pieces.

-That is, when we pick up an unfamiliar piece, we discover its expressive and technical ingredients; next, skillful repetition instills fluency; all the while, we evaluate the quality of our work.
+That is, when we pick up an unfamiliar piece, we first discover its expressive and technical ingredients; next, skillful repetition instills fluency; all the while, we evaluate the quality of our work.

-The six chapters that comprise Part I of The Musician’s Way are designed to help musicians do exactly that.
+The six chapters that constitute Part I of The Musician’s Way are designed to help musicians do exactly that.
 Here’s a quick summary of what you’ll find in Chapter 3.

-A 4-Step Path to Mastery
+A 4-Step Path to Musical Mastery

 1. Get an overview

 Note that I emphasize building interpretive and technical awareness before executing.
 My aim is to enable musicians to be precise and creative from the outset of learning by assimilating a composition’s artistic and technical content.

 Step 1: Get an Overview